content-left-bg.png

 Transport assistance types include:

-• Conveyance – an allowance paid directly to parents or carers for the private conveyance of eligible students between home and school
+• Conveyance – an allowance paid directly to parents or carers for private conveyance of eligible students between home and school

 Responsibilities